 Recreational catch estimates are given in Table 3.
-There are two broad approaches to estimating recreational fisheries harvest: the use of onsite or access point methods where fishers are surveyed or counted at the point of fishing or access to their fishing activity; and, offsite methods where some form of post-event interview and/or diary are used to collect data from fishers.
+There are two broad approaches to estimating recreational fisheries harvest: the use of onsite or access point methods where fishers are surveyed or counted at the point of fishing or access to their fishing activity, and offsite methods where some form of post-event interview and/or diary are used to collect data from fishers.

-The first estimates of recreational harvest for trevally were calculated using an offsite approach, the offsite regional telephone and diary survey approach.
-Estimates for 1996 came from a national telephone and diary survey (Bradford 1998).
-Another national telephone and diary survey was carried out in 2000 (Boyd & Reilly 2002) and a rolling replacement of diarists in 2001 (Boyd & Reilly 2004 allowed estimates for a further year (population scaling ratios and mean weights were not re-estimated in 2001).
+The first estimates of recreational harvest for trevally were calculated using offsite telephone-diary surveys in 1996 (Bradford 1998), 2000 (Boyd & Reilly 2002), and 2001 (Boyd et al 2004).

 The harvest estimates provided by these telephone diary surveys are no longer considered reliable for various reasons.
 With the early telephone/diary method, fishers were recruited to fill in diaries by way of a telephone survey that also estimates the proportion of the population that is eligible (likely to fish).
 A "soft refusal" bias in the eligibility proportion arises if interviewees who do not wish to co-operate falsely state that they never fish.
-The proportion of eligible fishers in the population (and, hence, the harvest) is thereby under-estimated.
+The proportion of eligible fishers in the population (and, hence, the harvest) is thereby underestimated.
 Pilot studies for the 2000 telephone/diary survey suggested that this effect could occur when recreational fishing was established as the subject of the interview at the outset.
 Another equally serious cause of bias in telephone/diary surveys was that diarists who did not immediately record their day's catch after a trip sometimes overstated their catch or the number of trips made.
 There is some indirect evidence that this may have occurred in all the telephone/diary surveys (Wright et al 2004).

-The recreational harvest estimates provided by the 2000 and 2001 telephone diary surveys are thought to be implausibly high for many species, which led to the development of an alternative maximum count aerial-access onsite method that provides a more direct means of estimating recreational harvests for suitable fisheries.
+The recreational harvest estimates provided by the 2000 and 2001 telephone diary surveys are thought to be implausibly high for many species; therefore an alternative maximum count aerial-access onsite method was developed to provide a more direct means of estimating recreational harvests for suitable fisheries.
 The maximum count aerial-access approach combines data collected concurrently from two sources: a creel survey of recreational fishers returning to a subsample of ramps throughout the day; and an aerial survey count of vessels observed to be fishing at the approximate time of peak fishing effort on the same day.
 The ratio of the aerial count in a particular area to the number of interviewed parties who claimed to have fished in that area at the time of the overflight was used to scale up harvests observed at surveyed ramps, to estimate harvest taken by all fishers returning to all ramps.
 The methodology is further described by Hartill et al (2007).

 This aerial-access method was first employed and optimised to estimate snapper harvests in the Hauraki Gulf in 2003-04.
-It was then extended to survey the wider SNA 1 fishery in 2004-05 and to provide estimates for other species, including trevally (Hartill et al 2007).
-This survey was repeated in 2011-12 (Hartill et al 2013).
+It was then extended to survey the wider FMA 1 fishery in 2004-05 and to provide estimates for other species, including trevally (Hartill et al 2007).
+This survey was repeated in 2011-12 (Hartill et al 2013) and 2017-18 (Hartill et al 2019).